AMH testing is an important tool for assessing ovarian reserve

 Why is it important to measure ovarian reserve?

 Ovarian reserve is an important indicator of a woman’s ability to get pregnant.
 It refers to a woman’s current and future fertility potential.
-AMH testing provides us with the level of AMH hormone, which relates directly to ovarian reserve.
+AMH testing provides us with the level of this hormone, which relates directly to ovarian reserve.
 AMH testing is one element of the blood testing portion of our Nashville Fertility Center infertility evaluation.
 We also test LH, or luteinizing hormone, levels and FSH, or follicle stimulating hormone.

 At Nashville Fertility Center, we use the results of ovarian reserve testing, along with a woman’s health history, physical examination and other tests, to predict current and future fertility.
 During this process, we may also recommend genetic screening for any patient who is hoping to get pregnant.
 This evaluation allows us to design an individual treatment plan for each woman and her partner that will provide the best solutions to any infertility or genetic issues that we may find.